tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 # Footnotes

-[^1]: In this assignment, you will write a set of instructions that explain to a user how to operate a device, how to make something, or how to accomplish a task.
+^In this assignment, you will write a set of instructions that explain to a user how to operate a device, how to make something, or how to accomplish a task.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3NTQ5MTNdfQ==
+eyJoaXN0b3J5IjpbMTI5Mjc4MjI1MV19
 -->